|Chapter: 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | 10 | 11 |||Dispute Resolution and Enforcement|

 (1) The party may request the other party to meet and confer in an effort to resolve the dispute.
 The request shall be in writing.

 (2) A member of an association may refuse a request to meet and confer.
-The association may not refuse a request to meet and confer.
+The association shall not refuse a request to meet and confer.

 (3) The board shall designate a director to meet and confer.